thosgood/this-weeks-finds/markdown/101-151/week129.md

 the fact that it's the total space of a G-bundle equipped with a connection?

-Well, whenever we have a G-bundle E → B, we can think of a connection on it as a 1-form on E taking values in the Lie algebra of G. Let's see what differential forms on E this gives us!
+Well, whenever we have a G-bundle E\to B, we can think of a connection on it as a 1-form on E taking values in the Lie algebra of G. Let's see what differential forms on E this gives us!
 Let's call the connection
 A. If we pick a basis of the Lie algebra, we can take the components of